This is a comment.

 csv_files

-This object is a list of data objects representing the data contained in each file.
+This object is a list of Python dictionaries representing the data contained in each file.

 You access each file as you would any list in Python: